coyotespike/voyager-dev/README.md

 ## Usage

+After installation, you can run `voyager_dev` from anywhere on the command line.
+You may optionally provide a prompt, `voyager_dev what is the weather today?`, or you can just hit enter and it will ask you for a prompt.

+For more complex prompts, place them in a file and provide the filename as the prompt.
+For example, `voyager_dev myprompt.txt`.
+This enables multiline prompts more easily.

+## Installation

 You can install this from [PyPi](https://pypi.org/project/voyager-dev/) with `pip install voyager_dev`.

 Alternatively, you can clone this repository.
 Then to install this repository as a global Python CLI tool, run `pip install -e .`